maxtaco/tamejs/README.md

 In future releases, we'll be cleaning this feature up, but for now, it's a marked improvement over previous versions of tamejs.

-The API is as follows:
+The relavant API is as follows:

 #### tame.stackWalk (cb)